cyishere/freecodecamp-challenges/README.md

 # About

-These projects are part of the Project Challenge from [freecodecamp](https://www.freecodecamp.org/).
-The whole projects could be found on my [CodePen](https://codepen.io/cyishere).
+These repositories are part of the Project Challenges from [freecodecamp](https://www.freecodecamp.org/).
+The whole projects could be found by the links below.

 ## Challeges Projects